vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 then whenever QCG-Now asks about user ID/password you should provide your PLGrid credentials.

-When installed and configured, the steps to submit an EasyVVUQ / QCG Pilot Job task from QCG-Now are as follows:
+When installed and configured, the steps to submit an EasyVVUQ / QCG-PilotJob task from QCG-Now are as follows:

 1. Get the tutorial files using GIT or download them zipped from `https://github.com/vecma-project/EasyVVUQ-QCGPJ/archive/master.zip <https://github.com/vecma-project/EasyVVUQ-QCGPJ/archive/master.zip>`__